sympy/scipy-2016-tutorial/source/tutorial.rst

     ── + ── + ── + ── + ──
     r₄   r₃   r₂   r₁   r₀

-We go a sum of simple rational functions.
+We got a sum of simple rational functions.
 The next step is to put those rational functions over a common denominator::

     >>> G = together(_)